 Serving the Capital Region’s Electoral Areas of Juan de Fuca, Salt Spring Island and Southern Gulf Islands.

-A building permit must be obtained prior to starting any stage of a project including excavation, repairing, altering, construction, moving or demolition of a structure.
+Starting any stage of a project including excavation, repairing, altering, construction, moving or demolition of a structure.

 Apply for a Building Permit